bigbadcyborg/Robotics-assignment-5/README.md

 ```

 **[Remote-PC]** Run the demo code within the Dockershell that incorporates Espeak  and whisper.
 You would be able to speak for 5 seconds, and whatever gets transcribed would be echoed(spoken) by Espeak.
 Note that Whisper is capable of transcribing non-English sentences, unless specified as English-only in the next step.

+Be prepared to wait for a while to download the whisper model during your first run.

 ```bash
 python3 test_whisper.py